MarioCicalese/SiameseNN-for-Fake-images-detection/README.md

 The images used to train the model were sourced from the **[Artifact Dataset](https://github.com/awsaf49/artifact)**, which comprises a total of **2,496,738 RGB images of size 200×200**, including **964,989 real** and **1,531,749 synthetic samples**.
 The images span **various domains** such as human faces, animals, landscapes, vehicles, and artworks.
 The synthetic images were generated using **25 different models**, specifically **13 Generative Adversarial Networks (GANs)**, **7 Diffusion models**, and **5 other generation techniques.**

 ## 🏗️ Model Architecture
+To achieve the objectives, a **Siamese Neural Network (SNN)** architecture was employed, consisting of **three Convolutional Neural Networks (CNNs)**.
+Specifically, the chosen CNN model is **EfficientNetV2-B0**, **the most lightweight variant in the EfficientNetV2 family**.

+**The final classification layer of the CNN is removed** to **extract the embedding vectors** (also referred to as encoding vectors) from each input.
+This step is crucial, as the loss function—in this case, PyTorch's `TripletMarginLoss` — operates by computing the **distances between these vector representations.**

+## ⚙️ Training Details
+### 🧪 Triplet Loss and Semi-Hard Triplet Mining
+To optimize the model's learning process, we rely on TripletMarginLoss, which encourages the network to map similar images closer together in the embedding space while pushing dissimilar ones apart.
+Each training sample consists of a **triplet**: an **anchor**, a **positive (same class)**, and a **negative (different class)**.
+We categorize triplets into:
+- **Easy triplets:** already well-separated, contributing little to learning.
+- **Hard triplets:** overly challenging and may destabilize training.
+- **Semi-hard triplets:** informative samples where the negative is further from the anchor than the positive, but still within a defined margin.
+We apply offline triplet mining by computing embeddings with a pretrained network and selecting only semi-hard triplets using the Euclidean distance and a margin of 0.2.
+This significantly improves performance by focusing training on the most informative examples while discarding misleading ones.

+The model was trained using the following hyperparameters:
+- **Batch size:** 16
+- **Epochs:** 30
+- **Initial Learning Rate:** 0.001
+- **Optimizers:** `Adam` with `ReduceLROnPlateau scheduler`

+**Multiple training runs were conducted to evaluate different triplet selection strategies and model configurations**.
+A total of **five experiments were performed**, and the model selected for deployment is the one that achieved the best overall performance metrics, as documented in the project report.

+## 📊 Results
+The best-performing model was obtained from Test #5.
+Below are the results from all the experiments:

 ## 🛠️ Installation Instructions
 Follow these steps to set up the project locally.